 Paragraph 64.
-Within 180 days of the Effective Date, MCSO shall develop a protocol for periodic analysis of the traffic stop data described above in Paragraphs 54 to 59 ("collected traffic stop data") and data gathered for any Significant Operation as described in this Order ("collected patrol data") to look for warning signs or indicia or possible racial profiling or other improper conduct under this Order.
+Within 180 days of the Effective Date, MCSO shall develop a protocol for periodic analysis of the traffic stop data described above in Paragraphs 54 to 59 ("collected traffic stop data")

+and data gathered for any Significant Operation as described in this Order ("collected patrol data") to look for warning signs or indicia or possible racial profiling or other improper conduct under this Order.

-Based on the Monitor's 31st Quarterly Report, MCSO is not in Phase 1 or Phase 2 compliance with Paragraph 64.
+Based on the Monitor's 33rd Quarterly Report, MCSO is not in Phase 1 or Phase 2 compliance with Paragraph 64.

-Phase 1: 97%, or 25 of the 26 TSAU Operations Manual sections have been finalized and approved.
-MCSO is currently piloting the TSMR process, and the related sections of the Operations Manual are subject to revision.
-The only section of the TSAU Operations Manual that has not been finalized and approved is Section 103, Definitions, although Section 308, 311 and other TSMR-related documents are under revision as part of the TSMR pilot.
-MCSO notes that the Monitor's 31st Quarterly Report refers to the EIU Operations Manual.
-As explained in MCSO's 30th Quarterly Report, while the EIU Operations Manual and the TSAU Operations Manual used to be a single manual, they have since been separated into two separate manuals.
-MCSO has protocols in place for the periodic analysis of traffic stop data as required by the Court's Orders.
+Phase 1: The TSAU Operations Manual has been finalized and approved.
+MCSO notes that the Monitor's 33rd Quarterly Report refers to the EIU Operations Manual.
+As explained in MCSO's 31st Quarterly Report, while the EIU Operations Manual and the TSAU Operations Manual used to be a single manual, they have since been separated into two separate manuals.
+Regardless, in this quarter, the Monitor approved the TSAU Operations Manual and the TSMR guiding documents, the TSAU SRELE training component, and the Post-Pilot TSMR training.
+As such, MCSO asserts that it is in Phase 1 compliance with this Paragraph.

 Phase 2: MCSO continues to prioritize and work to comply with this Paragraph.
-To date, MCSO has produced six Traffic Stop Annual Analysis Reports, six Quarterly Reports, and has been implementing the TSMR pilot since April 2021.
-In this quarter, MCSO completed its sixth Traffic Stop Quarterly Report which included an in-depth investigation into citation and warning data from traffic stops.
-Due to the expansion of the original proposed report, the Monitor Team agreed that TSQR 6 would satisfy the TSQR requirement for the fourth quarter of 2021 and first quarter of 2022.
-Throughout this quarter, MCSO continued to work with the Monitor and Parties to improve and adjust the TSMR methodology and implement the TSMR pilot.
+To date, MCSO has produced seven (7) Traffic Stop Annual Analysis Reports, eight (8) Quarterly Reports, and has been implementing the TSMR pilot since April 2021.
+In this quarter, MCSO completed its eighth Traffic Stop Quarterly Report which included an in-depth investigation into disparities in traffic stop outcomes over time, as reported in the Traffic Stop Annual Reports (TSARs).
+This quarter, MCSO concluded the TSMR pilot.